How to increase sales with simple, practical strategies

 Relationship marketing

 Relationship marketing builds long-term customer connections instead of focusing on single transactions.
-This approach works best for service businesses, business-to-business (B2B) companies, and high-value purchases where ongoing engagement creates repeat sales.
+This approach works best for service businesses, business-to-business (B2B) companies, and high-value items where ongoing engagement creates repeat sales.

 Optimise your sales process